-How to Fix Irks and Quirks in Your WritingIn the vibrant, fast-paced city of New York, an ambitious writer named Mia had recently launched a lifestyle blog; she hoped to turn her passion for writing into a successful online venture.
+In the vibrant, fast-paced city of New York, an ambitious writer named Mia had recently launched a lifestyle blog; she hoped to turn her passion for writing into a successful online venture.
 She was brimming with ideas.
 She often found herself typing away late into the night, eager to share her latest musings with her growing audience.

 One evening she decided to write about a new art exhibit in town.
 She quickly composed an article, infusing it with her enthusiasm.
-Without pausing to proofread, Mia excitedly hit the ‘publish’ button–her words were now live for the world to see.
+Without pausing to proofread, Mia excitedly hit the “publish” button–her words were now live for the world to see.

-The next day, Mia was taken aback by the mixed reactions in the comments section.
+The next day, Mia was baffled by the mixed reactions in the comments section.
 Many readers praised her insights, but a few pointed out grammatical errors and misused words.
 One comment caught her eye–it was from a former English teacher, Mrs. Evans, who had always encouraged Mia’s writing in high school.

 Mrs. Evans had written a thoughtful note, reminding Mia about her attention to detail.
 She pointed out the mix-ups between “its” and “it’s,” and “affect” and “effect,” among other errors.
-While Mia’s content was engaging, Mrs. Evans gently explained that such common errors detracted from the professionalism and credibility of her work.
+While Mia’s content was engaging, Mrs. Evans gently explained that such common errors detracted from the eloquence and credibility of her work.

 Feeling embarrassed yet grateful, Mia revisited her post, correcting the mistakes.
 She acknowledged her oversight in a brief post to her readers.
 From that day on, Mia adopted a new writing process based on tips from her teacher.